DavidUdell/sparse_circuit_discovery/README.markdown

 a `.dot` for the computer.
 If you run the interpretability pipeline again, the new data will expand upon that old `.dot` file.
 This way, you can progressively trace out circuits as you go.

-### Circuit Validation
+### Validating Circuits
-There's also independent circuit validation through `interp_tools/validate_circuits.py`.
+There's also an independent circuit validation pipeline, `val.py`.
 This script simultaneously ablates all the features that comprise a circuit, to see how the _overall_ circuit behaves under ablation (rather than just looking at separate features under independent ablations, the way `pipe.py` cognition graphs do).

-To set this up, first load all the requisite autoencoders by setting `ACTS_LAYERS_SLICE` and calling `load_autoencoders.py`
+To set this up, first set `ACTS_LAYERS_SLICE` to encompass the relevant layers in GPT-2 small
 ```
 ## Config Notes
 # Throughout, leave out entries for None.
 Writing in `None` values will get
 # you the string "None".
 Key params here:
 ACTS_LAYERS_SLICE: "9:11"
 ```
-and then pin all the features that make up a given circuit.
+and then pin all the features that comprise a given circuit under `VALIDATION_DIMS_PINNED`.
 ```
 VALIDATION_DIMS_PINNED:
   9: 331
   10: 1734
 ```
-Now call `interp_tools/validate_circuits.py`.
+Then run validation with:

+`python3 val.py`

 ## How to Read the Graphs
 Consider the cognition graph at the top of this page.
 Each _box_ with a label